 Why are some types of alcohol stronger?

-The main difference in the strength of an alcohol drink is in how the alcohol itself is produced.
+The main difference in the strength of an alcoholic drink is in how the alcohol itself is produced.
 Most beer, for example, is not nearly as strong as hard liquor like whiskey or tequila.
 This is because beer generally has a short fermentation process, while liquors go through both fermentation and distillation – the process of making the alcohol even more concentrated in the drink.
 However, some alcoholic drinks are stronger than others because of the way they are mixed.
 Some cocktails consist of just one type of alcohol and soda water, while others have three or four different types of alcohol and have a much higher alcohol content for the same sized drink.
 With this in mind, you should always be aware of the contents of your drink before consuming any type of alcohol.

 How does a breathalyzer work?